troywsmith/portfolio-v3/README.md

-# SpeedyCado
+# Personal Website
-This is a test ecommerce site using React and deployed on AWS
+This is my personal website using React and deployed on AWS

 ## Technologies Used
 - Brew